Ee-Chee/Spiced-Academy-tabasco-curriculum/wk5_portfolio/README.md

                                   /           \
                                  /             \
                     Serve the file             Does the request url end with a slash?
                                                               /     \
                                                              /       \
                                                          no /         \ yes
                                                            /           \
                                                           /             \
-Redirect to the request url with a slash appended to it             Serve the index.html file that's in the directory
+                                Redirect to the request url             Serve the index.html file with a slash appended to it             that is in the directory
 ```
 ## Part 2